JustArchiNET/Madness/README.md

 ## Usage

 Usage depends on where you need to go *mad*.
-It'll require from you to add appropriate `using` clause in the affected source file.
+It'll require from you to add appropriate `using` clause in the affected source files.

 ### Static extensions